St. George Regional Airport: History

 On July 13, 2015 the airport changed its name from St. George Municipal Airport to St. George Regional Airport in a bid to attract more airline services to the airport.

 Late in 2018, Allegiant Air announced flights from St. George to Phoenix-Mesa Gateway Airport from November 9 of that year, which were the first mainline jets to serve St. George, as Allegiant operates Airbus A320 aircraft.
 However, Allegiant Air later suspended all flights to St. George Regional Airport.

-Federal Aviation Administration records say the airport had 80,562 boardings (enplanements) in calendar year 2020 (during COVID-19 pandemic), 102,297 in calendar year 2019 (during which the airport was closed for part of the year), 123,060 in calendar year 2018, 103,569 in 2017, 103,569 in calendar year 2017, 78,680 in calendar year 2016, 69,680 in calendar year 2015, and 59,321 in calendar year 2014.
+Federal Aviation Administration records say the airport had 128,453 boardings (enplanements) in calendar year 2022, 153,00 in calendar year 2021, 80,562 in calendar year 2020 (during COVID-19 pandemic), 102,297 in calendar year 2019 (during which the airport was closed for part of the year), 123,060 in calendar year 2018, 103,569 in 2017, 103,569 in calendar year 2017, 78,680 in calendar year 2016, 69,680 in calendar year 2015, and 59,321 in calendar year 2014.

+The St. George Regional Airport has been approved for the FAA Contract Tower Program in late 2022 or early 2023.
+If the city builds an air traffic control tower in the next 5 years, the FAA will staff it at no cost to the city or airport.
+The city requested $10 million from the Utah Legislature in 2023 to help with this and other airport projects.
+This is the first time in the airport's history where the city has requested funds from the state to help with an airport project.

 2019 closure

 The airport was closed in May 2019 for reconstruction of its lone runway.
-Officials found soil issues at the airport only a few years after its opening, and sealed cracks quickly became ubiquitous on the runway and tarmac.
+Officials found soil issues from expansive clay at the airport only a few years after its opening, and sealed cracks quickly became ubiquitous on the runway and tarmac.
 The airport was closed through September 2019 as crews excavated as much as 17 feet of earth below the runway.
-During the closure, the nearest commercial service airports would be Cedar City Regional Airport, 60 miles northeast, or McCarran International Airport near Las Vegas, 129 miles southwest.
+The geotechnical considerations for the updated runway design are noteworthy and include a 5 ft thick compacted clay liner using conditioned clay from site, 12 feet of structural fill, and a bituminous geomembrane waterproofing layer.
+During the closure, the nearest commercial service airports would be Cedar City Regional Airport, 60 miles northeast, or Harry Reid International Airport near Las Vegas, 129 miles southwest.

 Facilities

 St. George Regional Airport covers 1,204 acre; its single runway, 1/19, is 9,300 by 150 feet (2,835 x 46 m).
 The airport has a 35000 sqft terminal.

 In the 12 months ending August 4, 2020 the airport had 80,105 aircraft operations, average 219 per day: 86% general aviation, 3% air taxi, 8% airline, and 2% military.
 195 aircraft were then based at the airport: 150 single-engine, 20 multi-engine, 6 jet, 7 helicopter, 10 gliders and 2 ultralight.

-The airport is serviced by two fixed-base operator, Above View Jet Center and Sandstone Aviation.
+The airport is serviced by two fixed-base operators: Million Air St. George and Sandstone Aviation.